apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 order), such reader may see only the mutation that is ahead of it _in iteration order_, which is not necessarily the mutation that happened first.
 For the example above, if we also inserted `trespass`, a reader thread that was paused at `0x018` in a forward traversal and wakes up after both insertions have completed will see `trespass`, but _will not_ see `traverse` even though it was inserted earlier.
-This inconsistency is often undesirable.

 ### In-place modifications